open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

 If you use `--exempt-namespace` flag and `admission.gatekeeper.sh/ignore` label, Gatekeeper's webhook will not be called by the API server for any resource in that namespace.
 That means that Gatekeeper being down should have no effect on requests for that namespace.

 If you use the config method, Gatekeeper itself evaluates the exemption.
 The benefit there is that we have more control over the syntax and can be more fine-grained, but it also means that the API server is still calling the webhook, which means downtime can have an impact.

+Use both methods to exempt fully from both webhook and auditing.